 This is important because depending on which category you are different codes may apply in different ways.
 Read this article completely, you will definitely like it.

-So an attached building is a building that touches either two property lines or a is part of a group of buildings.
+So an attached building is a building that touches either two property lines or is part of a group of buildings.

 Detached doesn’t touch any property lines and does not touch another building.